AlexanderHoogsteyn/GreenIndustrialProduction/README.md

 ## Files and Directory Structure

-- `agents.jl`: Defines the different agent types in the model.
+- `agents.jl`: Defines the common structure and parameters for all agent types.
-- `loadData.jl`: Loads and preprocesses data for the model.
+- `loadData.jl`: Loads and preprocesses data, including scenarios and assumptions.
 - `backbone.jl`: Core functions and utilities for the model backbone.
-- `ADMM.jl`: Implements the ADMM optimization algorithm.
+- `ADMM.jl`: Implements the ADMM optimization algorithm for solving the model.
-- `producer.jl`: Defines the producer agents for the sector being modeled.
+- `producer.jl`: Defines producer agents, including their production capacity, emissions, and financial constraints.
-- `fringe.jl`: Defines the competitive fringe in the emission trading scheme that represents compliance actors with actual emissions in sectors that are not explicitly modelled
+- `fringe.jl`: Models the competitive fringe, representing compliance actors with actual emissions.
-- `traders.jl`: Defines financial trading agents that can bank allowances
+- `traders.jl`: Defines financial trading agents that can bank allowances and interact with the ETS.
+- `postProcessing.jl`: Processes and analyzes model outputs, including ETS price summaries and MAC statistics.
+- `MAIN.jl`: The main script to run the model for multiple scenarios and save results.
+- `demos/`: Contains example scripts demonstrating the model's usage.
+- `results/`: Directory where model outputs are saved, including scenario results and detailed outputs.
+- `data/`: Contains input data files, including:
+  - `scenarios.csv`: Defines the scenarios to be modeled.
+  - `sensetivities.csv`: Contains sensitivity analysis parameters.
+  - `assumptions.yaml`: Stores common assumptions and parameters.

 ### Data Files
 - `../data/scenarios.csv`: Defines the different scenarios to be modeled.
 Each row represents a scenario, and columns represent the parameters for each scenario.